bartbutenaers/node-red-contrib-http-proxy/README.md

 There are a number of advantages for adding a http proxy in between:
 + Hide your intern network from external clients.
 The client communicates only with your http proxy, and he is not aware which and how many servers you are running.

-   CAUTION: It seems that this node is not 100% a ***http proxy***, since some information about the target server *leaks* to the client.
+   CAUTION: It seems that this node is not 100% a ***reverse proxy***, since some information about the target server *might leak* to the client.
 More information is available in this [discussion](https://discourse.nodered.org/t/use-node-red-as-reverse-proxy/13017/22?u=bartbutenaers) on the Node-RED forum.
+Please check (e.g. via Chrome developer tools) whether the http response doesn't contain sensitive information, before using this node in a critical environment!

-+ Add some extra security to check which client is allowed to access which target server.
++ Add some extra security, to check which client is allowed to access which target server.

 + Improve performance and reliability by implementing load balancing.
 Indeed the http proxy can choose to which target server a request will be send.
 + ...

 ### The solution without proxy
-It is indeed very simple to show camera images/streams in the dashboard, by getting the data *directly* from the the target (e.g. an IP camera):
+It is very easy to show camera images/streams in the dashboard, by getting the data *directly* from the the target (e.g. an IP camera):

    ![hacker](https://user-images.githubusercontent.com/14224149/61587842-ead5d280-ab91-11e9-8351-225c7326c828.png)